 About Habitat for Humanity International

-Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 600,000 decent, affordable houses sheltering more than 3 million people Austin.
+Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build more than 600,000 decent, affordable houses sheltering more than 3 million people.

 Our Local History

-At the end of 2015 fifty five homes have been completed with more than 110 children’s lives changed for the better.
+At the end of 2018 sixty-one homes have been completed with more than 122 children’s lives changed for the better.
 Offering a hand-up, not a hand-out, the Habitat mission enables the American dream to become a reality for families that often times would not be able to succeed without assistance.

 With the help of more than 600 volunteers a year and more than 1,500 volunteer hours per home, Habitat completes an average of 2-4 each year.